alabiibrahim/Bank-Loan-Intelligence-System/README.md

 - Import cleaned and process data in SQL.

-- Export data from SQL to PowerBI (power query) for Interactive and dynamic visualization.
+- Export processed data from SQL to PowerBI (power query) for Interactive and dynamic visualization.

-- Modeled data to (1) Improves query performance and report responsiveness.
+- Modeled data to; (1) Improves query performance and report responsiveness.
 (2) Simplifies DAX logic by enforcing a single-direction filter flow.

  (3) Ensures accurate time-intelligence calculations.
 (4) It follows industry best practices for Power BI solutions.